When “Connecting the Dots” Fails – Communication Pitfalls in Group Projects

 - Be sure that all project criteria are clearly defined, so comprehension is truly universal.

 - Keep an open mind about each element of your project.
 Oftentimes, pre-existing ideas or limited view of the value of any aspect of the project stunt the potential outcome.

 Connecting the dots is important at all stages of a project, but here are specific stages your knowledge of dots can be applied.

 - Research And Analysis.
 Synthesize research results and triangulate findings (a structure of an impression formed by the connection of data points gathered through surveys, observations, tests, experiments, etc.).

 - Website Design.
 When generating ideas and coming up with concepts that solve problems and create new possibilities.

 - Search Engine Optimization.
 At the point of planning, evaluating, and developing keyword phrase strategies, look at each word or phrase as a dot.
-The decisions you make on their importance or value is determined by the patterns, relationships and associations you’ve identified – all of which are approaches to connecting dots of disparate information.
+The decisions you make on their importance or value are determined by the patterns, relationships, and associations you’ve identified – all of which are approaches to connecting dots of disparate information.

-When you take the steps necessary to connect each criteria of the reality of your project at a group level, work is streamlined, timelines are met and goals are achieved.
+When you take the steps necessary to connect each criterion of the reality of your project at a group level, work is streamlined, timelines are met and goals are achieved.

 All this is important because whether you are leading the initiative, participating as a member, or reviewing for approval as a company owner, realizing the value of dots and how to connect them results in the best deliverables.